-General guidelines on the program can be downloaded from the attachments section on the side.
-They describe the general features of an international job shadowing program in imaging infrastructure facility management and provide some practical information on the procedure to be followed by both the hosting facilities and the shadowing guests.
+General guidelines of the program can be downloaded from the attachments section on the side.
+They describe the general features of the international job shadowing program and provide some practical information on the procedure to be followed by both the hosting facilities and the job shadowing guests.

 Gleb Grebnev, Training Programme Manager, [email protected]